 Learn how to install ceiling tiles and give your home the makeover you didn’t know it needed.
-These ceiling tiles instantly upgrade your home and give you a luxe look on a budget.
-Use the following steps to install ceiling tiles in just a few hours.
+This instant upgrade will give your home a luxe look on a budget.
+Use the following steps to install them in just a few hours.

 I recently upgraded the ceiling in my bedroom and today I’m sharing the before and after pics as well as showing you how easy it is to install ceiling tiles.

 The ceiling in your house is one of the places that you really don’t think about when it comes to comes to home improvement projects.
 By using a product like Fasade Celing Tiles you can totally upgrade the whole look and feel of a room in your home in just a few hours.

 Before I started, the ceiling in my bedroom had a pattern stamped into the drywall which looked fine but wasn't really my style.

 Like most humans, I spend a lot of time in bed and that means a lot of time looking up at the ceiling.
 Why not make your ceiling look beautiful since it's the first thing you see in the morning and the last thing you see before bed?

 I decided to try Fasade ceiling tiles and I am so happy that I did.
 My husband and I worked on this project in one afternoon and the results are amazing.
 I've worked with Fasade in the past on my faux tin kitchen backsplash project and 3 years later my backsplash still looks as good as the day I installed it.
 I contacted them to see if they would be interested in working with me on this ceiling project and they graciously sent over some ceiling panels for me to try.